 Do you have that one friend or family member who is always outspoken?
 Sociable?
 Confident?
-The person other people just seem to flock towards?
+The person other people seem to flock towards?
 The one who typically gets what they want?

 There is a time and a place for every social behavior and emotion.
-While outgoing people may appear to have it all figured out on paper… they sometimes run the risk of coming across as overbearing, rude or simply trying too hard when it comes to any social interaction.
+While outgoing people may appear to have it all figured out on paper… they sometimes run the risk of coming across as overbearing, rude, or simply trying too hard when it comes to any social interaction.

-Whereas the more conservative, introvert-types are sometimes perceived as being pushovers or complacent.
+Whereas the more conservative, introvert types are sometimes perceived as being pushovers or complacent.
 And while neither may be true, perception is often everything.

 1. Reassure Yourself That Everybody Suffers From Insecurities

 Nobody is perfect.
 Everybody has doubts and fears.
-Train your mind to believe this and you will eventually learn to stop comparing yourself to others… which is a huge step in how to be more outgoing.
+Train your mind to believe this, and you will eventually learn to stop comparing yourself to others… which is a huge step in becoming more outgoing.
+Think about it.

 If you make an effort to look more closely at an outgoing person, there is a good chance you will see that they are trying to overcompensate for some insecurity.
 Maybe even two.

 I would often use humor in grammar school to make myself feel more noticed.
 I made people laugh all of the time and often got into trouble in class… all because I wanted the same attention I felt the taller, prettier girls were getting.

 I was outgoing for all intents and purposes, but it was driven by insecurity.
 As I grew older, I started to make friends with different kinds of people and quickly found that height doesn't matter… unless you want to play for the NBA.

 I had tall girlfriends who hated that many boys were shorter than them.
 And, because of it, they were quiet.
 Didn’t date much.
 Once I was able to recognize the insecurities in myself and others, I was able to focus on who I really was… and who I wanted to be.